grncdr/js-pockets/README.md

 });
 ```

-In the above example the `sessionData` and `userModel` parameters will be resolved by the `pocket` and the error or value provided to the callback will be used to resolve the value for `currentUser`.
+In the above example the `sessionData` and `userModel` parameters will be resolved by the `pocket` and the error or value passed to the callback will be used to resolve the value for `currentUser`.

 ## Experimental Magic: Function Names as Value Names